Cyril-Meyer/FunWithTSER/README.md

 # FunWithTSER
 Let's have some fun with the Time Series Extrinsic Regression (TSER) Dataset.

+**⚠️ Warnings ⚠️**
+* This is a weekend research project, not a deep scientific analysis.
+* No search for hyperparameters has been made, the training parameters of the models are chosen empirically.
-⚠️ This is an experimental repository, do not use the code without checking it first. ⚠️
+* This is an experimental repository, do not use the code without checking it first.

+**Quick conclusions**
+* Constant model (mean of training set) baseline is better than anything on one dataset and very close to the SOTA on other dataset.
+  * We are clearly not doing much better than a naive model...
+* The number of filters per layer impact is relatively small (e.g. CMV1-XS versus CMV1-L in [results](#results) section).
+* The results stability is quite bad, most of model have a ±50% potential shift (unmeasured).
+  During my first tests (undocumented and before any commit), I had very very good results, but I haven't reproduced them since, I don't really know what I was doing back then, but CMV0 was very close to Inception.

 ### Results
 * Evaluation : 5 run average RMSE score.